utkarsh25bai11231-cpu/Project-Digital-Literacy-/task-3-platforms/Reflection_Notes.md

 In this task, I explored both a coding platform and a collaboration tool.

-### Coding Platform (CodeChef)
+### Coding Platform (HackerRank)

-For the coding part, I created an account on **CodeChef** and tried solving a beginner-level problem.
+For the coding part, I created an account on **HackerRank** and tried solving a beginner-level problem.
 Since I am still learning coding, I found it a bit difficult at first to understand the logic.

 However, after trying a few times and thinking step by step, I was able to solve it.
 This gave me confidence and made me feel more interested in practicing further.